denizbilgin/DenizBilgin/README.md

 I'm from Turkey.
 I'm half developer and half student.

-🔭 Currently I'm working on [Human Speech Analysis Project](https://github.com/denizbilgin/Human-Speech-Analysis).
+🔭 Currently I'm working on AllerGeo (not ready to be public).

 ---
 #### 🛠 Technology Stack